Patagotitan: Discovery

-Display
+Exhibits

 Skeletal mounts based on all available material of Patagotitan are displayed in multiple museums.
 Research Casting International digitally scanned the specimens, which was followed by the creation of foam molds, fiberglass casts, and 3D printing.
 One mount is exhibited in the Museum of Paleontology Egidio Feruglio.
 Another is exhibited in the American Museum of Natural History, where it replaced a juvenile Barosaurus mount.
 Some of the original fossils, including a femur, were also on display briefly.
-Lastly, one is exhibited in the Field Museum of Natural History, where it replaced the Sue specimen of Tyrannosaurus (which has been moved to another exhibit).
-From March 2023 until January 2024, it is planned to display one at the Natural History Museum, London.
+One is exhibited in the Field Museum of Natural History, where it replaced the Sue specimen of Tyrannosaurus (which has been moved to another exhibit).
+From March 2023 until January 2024, one will be displayed at the Natural History Museum, London.

 Description

 Size

 Like other titanosaur sauropods, Patagotitan was a quadrupedal herbivore with a long neck and tail and is notable for its large size.
 Carballido and colleagues stated in the media:

 In 2014 news reports provided estimates of Patagotitan's size at 40 m long with a weight of 77 tonne.
 In 2017, Carballido and colleagues published a length estimate of 37 m, and provided two weight estimates: 69 tonne using a scaling equation, and 44.2–77.6 t using volumetric method based on 3D skeletal models.
 These estimates suggested that Patagotitan was 10% larger than Argentinosaurus.
 In 2019 Gregory S. Paul estimated Patagotitan at 31 m in length and 50–55 t in weight using volumetric models.
 This made it smaller than Argentinosaurus, which he estimated at over 35 m in length and 65–75 t in weight.
+In 2020, Campione and Evans yielded a body mass estimate of approximately 55.7 t.
 In 2020, Otero and Carballido published a lower mean weight estimate of 57 t using a revised scaling equation, with a margin of error of 42.5–71.4 t; this was close to the 2017 volumetric estimate.
 Histology of five femora and one humerus indicates that the individuals died while they were young adults, with growth having slowed but not ceased entirely.
+In 2024, Paul estimated its length at 31 m, and its weight at 57 t.